sahibzada-allahyar/YC-Killer/README.md

 # YC-Killer by Singularity Research

+# 🌟 Star the Repo To Apply for the Job Posting

 > 🌟 **Join Our Mission**: We're systematically open-sourcing enterprise-grade AI agents to kill every YC company, one by one.
-If you have a stellar academic background and are excited about democratizing AI access, please star this repository and [apply to join our team](https://forms.gle/jqkYvYHhE4Pjbnxj6).
+If you have a stellar academic background and are excited about democratizing AI access, please star this repository and [apply to join our team](https://forms.gle/LbQwU8yspMDN1jKz8).

 A library of enterprise-grade AI agents designed to democratize artificial intelligence and provide free, open-source alternatives to overvalued Y Combinator startups.
 Our mission is to make advanced AI technology accessible to everyone, not just well-funded companies.